What is COVID-19?

 Everyone will have a different experience in their recovery.
 It is important that you listen to your body and take it easy.
 See here for tips on common symptoms and at home treatments.

 Get three doses of the Pfizer vaccine to protect yourself, your whānau and our community against COVID-19.
 Click here to book a vaccination.

 Everyone in Aotearoa aged 5 years and over can book their vaccination no matter what your visa or citizenship status is.

 The interval between the second dose and the third dose (booster shot) is 3 months.
 This means you may be eligible for the booster shot.
-Double check your vaccination record to see when you are due for the booster.
+Double check your vaccination record to see when you are due for your first or second booster.
 This will provide added protection against Delta and the Omicron variants.